 I am Professor of Philosophy and affiliate professor in the College of Visual and Performing Arts at Texas Tech University.
 I am a TTU "Integrated Scholar" honoree for excellence in research, teaching, and service.

 I serve on the editorial board of the British Journal of Aesthetics and recently served as a Trustee of the American Society for Aesthetics.
+As of November 2023, I serve as the aesthetics editor for Daimon: Revista Internacional de Filosofía, published by the University of Murcia in Spain.
 I am also an editorial board member of the Bloomsbury Studies in Philosophy and Poetry book series.

 I have been a fellow at the National Humanities Center and at the Max Planck Institute for Empirical Aesthetics.
 I have visited at the University of Vienna as a professor and at the University of Barcelona as a Woodrow Wilson/Mellon Foundation fellow.

 I was recently interviewed by the newly established Washington University Review of Philosophy.